 Importantly, fund managers will deduct management and often performance-based fees from fund earnings before distributing income.

-Today there are thousands of managed funds in Australia, with almost $375 billion in funds under management according to the latest ABS statistics.
+Today there are thousands of managed funds in Australia, with $4,390.3 billion in assets according to the latest ABS statistics.
+These are held by a range of investors, including super funds, insurance companies and retail investors.
 The size and maturity of the managed funds industry means there is a wide variety of investment strategies on offer.

 How are SMSFs using managed funds?

 It is often claimed that SMSFs are not as diversified as large super funds, with too much focus on Australian shares and cash and not enough exposure to international markets.
-However, research by Class suggests that view fails to take into account indirect investment by SMSFs via managed funds.
+However, that view fails to take into account indirect investment by SMSFs via managed funds.

 20 most popular managed funds invested in by SMSFs

 |Rank||Security code||Fund name||% of SMSFs with managed funds that hold this security||% of total SMSF managed fund investments*|

 |4||PLA0002AU||Platinum International Fund||7.7%||1.6%|